Lethality-God/Better-mock-tests/README.md

 5.)
 The options can be changed by entering 'CHANGE', followed by the question number, and then option

 6.)
 Everything is case in-sensitive (Except the file name)

+7.)
+If you save 2 files by the same name, the older file is replaced by the newer file